Advance Directive in Texas

 What if I am too sick to make a decision about my medical care?

+Patients have the right to determine what treatments they will recieve, even if they are unable to advocate for themselves in the moment.
 The care that you receive if you cannot speak for yourself is important.
 A federal law gives you the right to fill out a paper form known as an “advance directive.”
-There are different kinds of advance directives such as a Living Will, a Medical Power of Attorney and a Do Not Resuscitate (DNR) order.
+There are different kinds of advance directives in Texas such as a Living Will, a Medical Power of Attorney and a Do Not Resuscitate (DNR) order.
 Your doctor can advise you on how to complete these forms.

 What are advance directives?
 How do I get an advance directive?